tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

 Depending on the mount and the ground surface, the tags can oscillate quite a bit, which can be detrimental to the calibration process.
 In this case, the user can stop the tag with its hand.

-At the end of the calibration, we can get 8 detection pairs which are shown below.
+At the end of the calibration, we should get 8 detection pairs which are shown below.

 ![tag_based_pnp_calibrator](../images/tag_based_pnp_calibrator/visualization3.jpg)